junxit/us-congress-bills-116/metadata.md

 - 2019-10-22 — Mr. Engel moved to suspend the rules and agree to the resolution.
 - 2019-10-22 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H8364)
 - 2019-10-22 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H8364)
+- 2019-10-23 — Received in the Senate and referred to the Committee on Foreign Relations.